everpix/Everpix-Intelligence/README.md

 Everpix was created in 2011 with the goal of solving the Photo Mess, an increasingly real pain point in people's life photo collections, through ambitious engineering and user experience.

-At the end of 2013, Everpix wasn't able to raise sufficient funding to continue operating and had to shut down.
-At the time of the announcement on November 5th, 2013, the Everpix platform had 50,000 signed up users and 400 millions photos while generating subscription sales of $40,000 / month during the last 3 months (enough money to cover variable costs, but not the fixed costs of the business).
+At the end of 2013, after 2 years of product development, more and more people were saying Everpix was suceeding in solving their photo mess.
+Unfortunately, we weren't able to raise sufficient funding in the highly competitive Series A environment to continue operating and had to shut down.

+At the time of the announcement on November 5th, 2013, the Everpix platform had 50,000 signed up users and 400 millions photos while generating subscription sales of $40,000 / month during the last 3 months (i.e. enough money to cover variable costs, but not the fixed costs of the business).

-*The following metrics are from September 2012, when we started selling subscriptions, to October 2013, the last month before our shutdown announcement.*
+*The following high-level metrics are from September 2012, when we started selling subscriptions, to October 2013, the last month before our shutdown announcement:*

 ![Users](https://raw2.github.com/everpix/Everpix-Intelligence/master/_graphs/users.png)